(Barra de Navidad)

-A walk along the "Malecon" (sea wall) provides panoramic views of Bahía de Navidad and Laguna de Navidad with sailboats anchored in front of the Grand Bay Hotel on Isla Navidad.
+A walk along the Malecon (sea wall) provides panoramic views of Bahía de Navidad and Laguna de Navidad with sailboats anchored in front of the Grand Bay Hotel on Isla Navidad.
 The jetty at the end of the Malecon has two viewpoints which affords great vistas of the playa, and a large 1964 Centennial Monument.
 This monument commemorates the 460+ year centenary of the discovery of the Philippine islands by a Spanish expedition that left Barra de Navidad (then called Puerto Xalisco) on November 21, 1554.
-There is an identical monument at Plaza Mexico in Manila.
+There is an identical monument in Plaza Mexico at Manila, Philippines.
 Pangas and yachts can be seen entering and leaving the harbor, and locals observed fishing in the evening.
 When the waves are high you can watch the Surfers close inshore.

 The "Nereida Triton" sculpture is located in the middle of Barra de Navidad's malecon.
 Nereida is one of the mythical nymphs that personify the game of the waves, and Triton is one of the mythical gods of the sea.